 Much of the learning and activities that take place at WRRR are in a group setting.
 For instrument instruction, you will be paired with 2-4 of your peers and an instructor.
 But, you will have the opportunity to stay late or come early to camp to have a 30 minute, private instrument lesson with one of the WRRR instructors.
-Private lessons will be offered on April 3 (7:30-8:00pm), April 4 (9:00-9:30am or 7:30-8:00pm) and April 5 (9:00-9:30am).
+Private lessons will be offered after camp Friday night, before and after camp on Saturday, and before camp on Sunday.
 You can register and pay for one or two lessons on your camp registration form.
 A sign up for days/times will be sent out a few weeks prior to camp.
-Private lessons are $20 per lesson.
+Private lessons are $30 per lesson.

 What if the instrument I'd like to sign up for is full?

 We encourage you to try another instrument!
 Remember, there is no experience necessary- many campers return year after year and try out new instruments every time!
 If you have your heart set on a particular instrument, though, you can sign up for our waiting list.

 I'm really hesitant to sign up for camp.
 What if I'm not good at songwriting or playing an instrument?

 New experiences can be really scary and we understand that this weekend can be intimidating for some folks.
 We are here to provide a safe, non-judgemental and non-competitive space to try new things and ROCK OUT.
 We have a talented staff who will be there to help you the whole weekend.
 All songs are written collaboratively, so you will have your 4-5 other bandmates and your 2 band coaches to help you out.
 And, there are no apologies at camp.
 Seriously, it's our rule to say 'I Rock' when we make mistakes and not 'I'm Sorry'.
 We make it a point to make sure everyone knows how hard THEY ROCK no matter how much musical experience they have.
 We will work with you to make camp an uplifting experience.